slopezpereyra/EEG-artifacts/README.md

 ## Example artifact detection

 We will perform artifact detection and rejection over the first $10$ minutes of our record.
-Afterwards, we will plot the spectograms of both the raw and the artifact rejected EEGs.
+Afterwards, we will plot the spectrograms of both the raw and the artifact rejected EEGs.
 Notice that, explanatory comments aside, artifact rejection is conducted in only three lines.

 ```
 raw_eeg <- subset_eeg(eeg, 0, 600)